Determining your residency status

 If you normally, customarily or routinely live in another country

-You may be considered a non-resident of Canada if you did not have significant residential ties with Canada and:
+You may be considered a non-resident of Canada if you did not have significant residential ties with Canada and one of the following applies:

 If you want the CRA's opinion on your residency status, complete Form NR74, Determination of Residency Status (entering Canada), or Form NR73, Determination of Residency Status (leaving Canada), whichever applies.